ddogg26/cybersecurity-notes-and-writeups/Writeups/NCL Spring 2025/Gymnasium/5-Log-Analysis.md

 	* `sort`
 	* `uniq`
 * In some cases, log files's first line will be the headers for each column, but in this case, it is up to you to discern what each column means
-* For instance, The first
+* For instance, The first few columns are related to date and time, while the `myraptor` column can be